 Post name: http://mycoolblog.com/sample-post/

-You don’t have to be familiar with coding to create a custom structure, it’s about picking a structure that reflects your site goals.
-Permalinks should be SEO friendly and provide value to search engines or visitors who come to your site.
-For example, if you’re a news site, then adding a publication date of an article to the URL structure would be essential to how visitors access content on your site.
+You don’t have to be familiar with coding to create a custom structure.
+Instead, pick a WordPress structure that reflects your site goals.
+A permalink in WordPress should emphasize search engine optimization and provide value to search engines and visitors who come to your site.
+For example, if you’re a news site, then adding the publication date and category of an article to the URL structure would be essential to how visitors access content on your site.
 Permalink structures should be clear and easy.
 Don’t overcomplicate how people can access your site.

 Again, this list isn’t all-inclusive.
 WordPress is a richly-featured platform that’s easy to learn, but requires time to master.
 Start here, but always be on the lookout for additional features, tools, tips, and tricks that’ll make your WordPress experience more efficient.